Rajasthani people: Rajasthani literature

-Scholars agree on the fact that during 10th-12th century, a common language was spoken in Western Rajasthan and Northern Gujarat.
+Scholars agree on the fact that during 10th-12th century, a common language was spoken in western Rajasthan and northern Gujarat.
 This language was known as Old Gujarati (1100 AD — 1500 AD) (also called Old Western Rajasthani, Gujjar Bhakha, Maru-Gurjar).
 The language derived its name from Gurjara and its people, who were residing and ruling in Punjab, Rajputana, central India, and various parts of Gujarat at that time.
 It is said that Marwari and Gujarati has evolved from this Gurjar Bhakha later.
 The language was used as a literary language as early as the 12th century.
 Poet Bhoja has referred to Gaurjar Apabhramsha in 1014 AD.
 Formal grammar of Rajasthani was written by Jain monk and eminent scholar Hemachandra Suri in the reign of Chaulukya king Jayasimha Siddharaja.
-Rajasthani was recognized by the State Assembly as an official Indian language in 2004.
+Rajasthani was recognised by the State Assembly as an official Indian language in 2004.
 Recognition is still pending from the government of India.

 First mention of Rajasthani literature comes from the 778 CE novel Kuvalayamala, composed in the town of Jalor in south-eastern Marwar by Jain acharya Udyotana Suri.
 Udyotan Suri referred it as Maru Bhasha or Maru Vani.
 Modern Rajasthani literature began with the works of Suryamal Misrana.
 His most important works are the Vamsa Bhaskara and the Vira satsaī.
 The Vira satsaī is a collection of couplets dealing with historical heroes.
 Two other important poets in this traditional style are Bakhtavara Ji and Kaviraja Murari Dan.
 Apart from academic literature, there exists folk literature as well.
 Folk literature consists of ballads, songs, proverbs, folk tales, and panegyrics.
 The heroic and ethical poetry were the two major components of Rajasthani literature throughout its history.
 The development of Rajasthani literature, as well as virkavya (heroic poetry), from the Dingal language took form during the early formation of medieval social and political establishments in Rajasthan.
 Maharaja Chatur Singh (1879–1929) was a devotional poet from Mewar.
 His contributions were poetry style that was essentially a bardic tradition in nature.
 Another important poet was Hinglaj Dan Kaviya (1861–1948).
 His contributions are largely of the heroic poetry style.